rosalindfranklininstitute/volume-em-container-documentation/docs/intro/overview.md

 project, which aims to support the community by unifying and improving access to important volume EM software.

 ## Quickstart
 If you are completely new to EM software or have little computing experience in general, you may like to view our
-[Using Volume EM Containers Introductory Slides](assets/volume-em-container-introduction.pdf) (relevant in particular if you are taking part in a DAaaS training session).
+[Using Volume EM Containers Introductory Slides](assets/volume-em-container-introduction.pdf) (particularly relevant if you are taking part in a DAaaS training session).
-Otherwise, if you are new to containerisation or need a refresher we recommend reading our [*Using Containers*](containers.md) page which includes an introduction to the popular container engines Apptainer and Docker.
+Otherwise, if you are new to containerisation or need a refresher, we recommend reading our [*Using Containers*](containers.md) page, which includes an introduction to the popular container engines Apptainer and Docker.

+## System Administrators
+For system administrators, research software engineers and other IT technicians, there is a [one-page setup guide](administrator-guide.md) for running the containerised software.

 ## Requirements
 Running the containers requires a working [Apptainer or Docker